-Add a little magic to your oatmeal with this recipe for Hot Chocolate Oatmeal!
-Creamy, rich, and satisfying, this chocolate oatmeal recipe will make the big and little kids happy!
+Add a little magic to your breakfast with this recipe for Hot Chocolate Oatmeal!
+Creamy, rich, and satisfying, this chocolate oatmeal recipe will make both the big and little kids happy!

 If you are looking for a way to get kids out of bed and excited for breakfast even on early school mornings, this recipe for Hot Chocolate Oatmeal is sure to do the trick.